uncleLukie/GladiatorOnline/README.md

 ## Project Setup/Install

-1. Install Unreal Engine 4.24.3 via epic games launcher.
+1. Compile Unreal Engine 4.24.3 from Source
-2. Install the PlayFab addon via marketplace.
+2. Include PlayFab SDK 4.24 and Swipe 4.24 in Engine/Plugin
+3. Install free Paragon Heroes from Marketplace.
-3. The project should be ready to go.
+4. The project should be ready to go.

 ## Monetisation